 But back to Stripes, I liked her more:

-After that I experimented with different things with Stripes.
-Feeding her from a spoon was one of my favorites: if I lifted the spoon high enough while she was eating, she would pull herself onto the spoon, and then I would have a chipmunk on a spoon.
-My family and I also experimented with ladder and makeshift swing, to varying success.
+I also tried new activities with Stripes.
+Feeding her from a spoon was one of my favorites— and if I lifted the spoon high enough while she was eating, she would pull herself onto the spoon, and I would have a chipmunk on a spoon!

 I also experimented with ladders and a makeshift swings to varying success.